Director & Principal Planner

 Bachelor of Science (Geography/Zoology), University of Tasmania (2000)

-ERA Planning, Senior Environmental Scientist (2018 – Present)
+ERA Planning and Environment, Senior Environmental Scientist and Team Leader Environment (2018 – Present)

 GHD Pty Ltd, Senior Environmental Scientist and Environment Manager (2004 – 2018)

 Department of Infrastructure, Energy and Resources (DIER), Research Officer and Environmental Consultant (2001 – 2004)

 Sinclair Knight Merz (SKM), Environmental Scientist (2002 – 2003)

 Tasmanian Conservation Trust, Research Officer and State-wide Coordinator for Clean Up Australia Day 2004 (2003 – 2004)

 Clarence Land and Coastcare Network and other Landcare and Coastcare groups, Environmental Consultant and Program Supervisor (2002 – 2003)

 Finalist for the Tasmanian Business Woman of the Year Awards (2007)

 GHD Client Service Awards, Tasmanian Winner (2017)